Configuration

 #Validation

-is true and rejects Tailscale on Blacksmith and static providers;
+tailscale.enabled is true and rejects managed Tailscale provisioning on non-Linux targets, on Blacksmith, and on static providers;

 reachability, and SSH keys.